 Germany's Angelique Kerber Wins Wimbledon, Beating Serena Williams In The Final

 Angelique Kerber has won the Wimbledon women's singles title, beating Serena Williams 6-3, 6-3 in the final.
-She is the first German to win a Wimbledon singles title since Steffi Graf in 1996.
+She is the first German to win a Wimbledon singles title since Steffi Graf did so in 1996.

-"This is one of the best moments of my career," Kerber told ESPN after the match, saying that it has been her dream since childhood to win Wimbledon.
+"This is one of the best moments of my career," Kerber told ESPN, saying that it has been her dream since childhood to win Wimbledon.
 She added that playing against Williams made the moment all the more significant: "Playing against Serena is always an honor for me."

-Williams was seeking her 24th grand slam title, which would have tied her with Margaret Court for the most major titles in history.
-Just 10 months after the birth of her first child, this was only her fourth tournament back.
+Williams was seeking her 24th Grand Slam title, which would have tied her with Margaret Court for the most major titles in history, in only her fourth tournament back since she gave birth 10 months ago.

 "It was such an amazing tournament for me," an emotional but smiling Williams said after the match.
 "I was really happy to get this far.
 It's obviously disappointing, but I can't be disappointed.
 I have so much to look forward to.
 I'm literally just getting started."